pcbrendel/pcbrendel.github.io/causality/causal_impact.md

 On August 10, 2015 Google changed its corporate structure with the creation of parent company Alphabet.
-We'll quantify how this intervention impacted Google's stock price by forming a counterfactual using the price of the S&P500 as a "control".
+We'll quantify how this intervention impacted Google's stock price by forming a counterfactual using the price of the S&P500 index as a control time series.

 ```{r}
 event <- ymd("2015-08-10")